 UK Welcomes Confidence-Building in Gulf Dispute

-DOHA, Qatar (AP) — Britain’s top diplomat has welcomed a decision by four Arab countries to give Qatar more time to meet their demands.
+DOHA, Qatar (AP) — Britain’s top diplomat has welcomed a decision by four Arab countries to give Qatar more time to meet the2ir demands.

 Foreign Secretary Boris Johnson in a statement Monday also welcomed Qatar’s decision to provide a response to mediator Kuwait on its position.

-Saudi Arabia, the United Arab Emirates, Egypt and Bahrain cut ties to Qatar early last month.
-They delivered a 13-point list of demands to end the standoff on June 22 and early Monday extended a deadline by 48 hours at Kuwait’s request for it to comply.
+Saudi Arabia, the2 United Arab Emirates, Egypt and Bahrain cut ties to Qatar early last month.
+They delivered a 13-point list of demands to end the2 standoff on June 22 and early Monday extended a deadline by 48 hours at Kuwait’s request for it to comply.

-Johnson called the deadline extension and Qatar’s response “an important step in building confidence between the parties.”
+Johnson called the2 deadline extension and Qatar’s response “an important step in building confidence between the2 parties.”